Retail practices are rapidly evolving and businesses need all the help they can get to stand out from their competitors.

 Omnichannel marketing is one way to achieve that.
 More channels can bring more revenue.
 Customers that shop across multiple channels have a 30% higher lifetime value than single-channel customers (CX Network).

-Keep reading if you want to find out more about omnichannel retail strategies and how you can implement them.
+Keep reading to find out more about omnichannel retail strategies and how to can implement them.

 In this guide:

 Here for something else?
 Browse our marketing blog:

 - 15 Examples of Shopify Stores for Design Inspiration

 - 26 Brilliant Welcome Email Examples to Encourage First Purchases

 Firepush offers dedicated support and FREE consultations to find right strategy for youBook my demo

 Omnichannel marketing focuses on integrating messaging across multiple channels in a seamless, unified experience.
 Omnichannel strategies make the customer the focal point of a marketing campaign.

 - Social media